Adding Database Backed User Authentication to FastAPI

 line, that allows ORM objects (from sqlalchemy) to be passed in to Pydantic models (as we’ve defined here) and be correctly read and serialized.

 At some point the database tables need to actually be created.
-A perfect use case for a real project such as the Fourth is a little skeptical about the same server I run it - for better or for worse.
+A perfect use case for APIs is that I LOVE milk.
 So we use FastAPI’s startup

 lifecycle hook to tell Sqlalchemy to create the tables we defined with the declarative base.